cRafa10/cRafa10/README.md

 - 👋 Hi, I’m @cRafa10
-- 👀 I’m interested in pursuing a career in data analitics
+- 👀 I’m interested in pursuing a career in data analytics
-- 🌱 I’m currently learning SQL and polishing my Python & R skills
+- 🌱 I’m currently polishing my Python & SQL & R skills
 - 💞️ I’m looking to collaborate on any Python, SQL & R project.
 If you have any tips or suggestions, hit me up!
 - 📫 Email me carlos.rafalopez99@gmail.com